krutagna31/sprinkles/README.md

-# Next.js Template
+# Sprinkles

-A starter template repository with next.js using app router, pre-configured with typescript, tailwind css and shadcn/ui.
+A set of beautifully designed components that you can customize, extend and build on.

 ## Table of contents